Skip to Content

 CENOTE DOS OJOS: AN INTRODUCTION

 Cenote Dos Ojos is part of one of the largest underwater cave systems of the Yucatan Peninsula.
-This cenote also boasts the record for the deepest underwater passageway, which is 118 meters (396 feet) deep, although the cenote itself is a maximum of 10 meters (33 feet) deep.
+This cenote also boasts the record for the deepest underwater passageway.
+It’s 118 meters (396 feet) deep, although the cenote itself is a maximum of 10 meters (33 feet) deep.

 Both sinkholes feature beautiful stalactites and stalagmites, but these are pretty fragile so please don’t touch them.
 You’ll find both shallow and deeper areas in the cenotes, so it’s a good option for families with children as well.